 Under the supervision of an advisor committee, the candidate prepares a dissertation embodying the results of investigative efforts in the field of concentration.
-Students on the Bowman Gray campus must submit an electronic copy of the dissertation to the examining committee at least three weeks before the final examination.
-The committee is polled by the chair of the examining committee at least ten days before the proposed date of the examination to determine the acceptability of the dissertation.
-Other faculty members may attend the final examination and participate in the questioning.
 Dissertation research courses are graded S (Satisfactory) or U (Unsatisfactory).
-If a U is assigned, the course must be repeated and an S earned before the degree can be awarded.
-A student who receives a grade of U in research in two semesters may be dismissed from the Graduate School by the Dean upon recommendation of the program.
-See the section on Thesis/Dissertation Committee Composition & Review Guidelines for details on the assessment of the Dissertation.
+If a U is assigned, the course must be repeated, and an S earned before the degree can be awarded.
+A student who receives a grade of U in research in two semesters may be dismissed from the Graduate School upon recommendation of the program.